Get The Top News In Search

 and/or the download event application user (bought) downloaded, installed.

-Unusual behavior related to how people behave in an App Store can help point out Apps that might not be Apps that people would really want to use or download.
+Unusual behavior related to how people behave in an App Store can help point out Apps that might not be Apps that people would want to use or download.
 We saw the success that both Google and Apple had with the very popular Pokemon Game last year.
 Providing people with a popular app can be worth the effort of fighting App Store Spam.